The IINH Geological Collections are divided into three main sub-collections:

 The IINH strives to maintain a comprehensive collection of all known Icelandic rock and mineral species from various geological formations.
 The IINH Mineral and Rock Collection also includes samples of rocks and minerals that have been used for industrial purposes in Iceland and some rock and mineral artefacts uncovered in archaeological excavations.
 This collection is the basis for various types of research on Icelandic rocks and minerals.
 It also provides a supply of specimens for exhibition or educational purposes with short notice.
-As of the end of 2015, the Mineral and Rock Collection comprises just over 27,530 items.
+As of the end of 2020, the Mineral and Rock Collection comprises a little less than 28,900 items.

 IINH employees have been very active in developing these collections and acquiring samples.
 Public institutions have donated a considerable number of samples, the University of Iceland in particular.
 Donations have also been received from private individuals.
 The largest donations to the collection from the time that the Icelandic state assumed responsibility for its operation are the mineral collection donated by Axel Kaaber in 1989, which contained a total of 950 samples, and a giant amethyst from Brazil, also donated in 1989 by an Icelandic insurance company, Brunabótafélag Íslands.
 Most rock and mineral samples from outside of Iceland have been bought or traded for Icelandic samples.

 The Strunz and Nickel Classification System is used for organizing and classifying minerals, while Tröger’s system (1969) is taken into consideration in organizing rock species.